tyoung3/sw/README.md

 By default, StreamWork reads, parses and analyzes,  a StreamWork network definition(ND) file (suffix: .sw),  then generates a main Go program.

-Employing StreamWork, a network definition becomes, in effect, an executable script.
-It can be considered as high level program source.
-While StreamWork is concerned with Go language FBP programs,  the ND described here is language agnostic.
+A network definition is, in effect, an executable script.
+While StreamWork is concerned with
+Go language FBP programs,  the ND described here is language agnostic.
 It should be possible to generate corresponding code in other languages.